About Your ACU Police Department

 ACUPD maintains a close working relationship with the City of Abilene Police Department, the local office of the Texas Department of Public Safety and the local field office of the Federal Bureau of Investigation.
 Officers are in direct radio contact with the Abilene Police Department and will also respond to police calls in the neighborhoods immediately adjacent to the campus when requested by APD or when emergency circumstances are present.
 ACUPD meets regularly with APD to discuss crimes, incidents and trends that may jointly affect the City and ACU.

 ACUPD also monitors APD call/offense data for any student involvement in criminal activity off-campus.
-This information is forwarded to the university Office of Judicial Affairs and the Dean of Student Life for possible university follow-up pursuant to university conduct code violation.
+This information is forwarded to the university Office of the Dean of Students and the Dean of Student Life for possible university follow-up pursuant to university conduct code violation.

 ACU Police Officers are also classified by ACU as university officials and have the authority to enforce certain university regulations and policies related to student conduct issues, parking regulations and other university policy matters.
-When ACUPD officers handle students related to matters of university policy, these cases are referred through the university Office of Judicial Affairs or through the Dean of Student Life.
+When ACUPD officers handle students related to matters of university policy, these cases are referred through the university Office of the Dean of Students through the Dean of Student Life.

 When students are handled by ACUPD officers on matters that constitute violations of local, State or federal laws, the students may be subject to arrest or citation as allowed by law.
-Additionally, in criminal cases involving students, the case will also be referred through the university Office of Judicial Affairs for possible university sanctions and/or discipline.
+Additionally, in criminal cases involving students, the case will also be referred through the university Office of the Dean of Students for possible university sanctions and/or discipline.

 We appreciate the opportunity to serve our students and staff and welcome your comments or questions.
 Please call our office if we can be of assistance.